 These standard translation between galactic directions and constellations is above - Coma (Galactic North) below - Sculptor (Galactic South) corewards - Sagittarius rimwards - Gemini or Taurus spinwards - Cygnus counterspinwise - Vela

 Although these directions are widely used, sometimes the term coreward in the Outer Volumes is also used to indicate the direction of the Inner Sphere.
 There is some potential for confusion if the term is accepted out of context, and in the Astrographic Institute on Mekelon has recommended that Solward be used instead in this context.

-Another source of confusion is the use of 'up' and 'down' by the Communion of Worlds astrographers; these use a convention where 'up' means towards Galactic South, and 'down' means toward Galactic North.
+Another source of confusion is the use of 'up' and 'down' by astrographers in the Communion of Worlds; these use a convention where 'up' means towards Galactic South, and 'down' means toward Galactic North.
 This may be due to the fact that many of the inhabitants of this empire originate from the southern Hemisphere of Old Earth, or possibly they use the alternate convention of 'rotational North' which is always taken from the anti-clockwise pole.
 The true reason is lost in the depths of galactic history.

 Another way that directions are defined is by simply using the names of the ancient constellations as seen from Old Earth.
 Although most of these constellations are unrecognisable as soon as one travels more than a few tens of light years from Sol, the directions they define are still useful.
 Thus the Sagittarius Transcultural Cooperation is mostly located in the Sagittarius direction, while the Orion Federation is partly located in the Orion constellation as seen from Earth (although the capital is actually in Monoceros).